ChrisBeddome/animatrium_studio/README.md

 Install [Docker](https://www.docker.com/get-started/)

-create `.env` file in the project root directory using the template:
+create `.env` file in the docker directory using the template:

 ```bash
 NEXT_HOSTNAME = 0.0.0.0